HC-Luo/HC-Luo.github.io/_pages/about.md

 # 🧑🏻‍🔬 Projects

-Research on the monsoon low pressure system growth and propagation.
+Research on the monsoon low pressure system growth and propagation. *2021.05 - 2023.12*

-Supervisors: Ángel F. Adames-Corraliza, Richard B. Rood *2021.05 - 2023.12*
+Supervisors: Ángel F. Adames-Corraliza, Richard B. Rood

 - Explained the mechanisms that lead to the growth and westward propagation of the Indian summer monsoon low pressure systems.
 - Investigated the moist static energy and perturbation kinetic energy budgets.
 - Reviewed the conventional and newly-developed instabilities theories.

-# 🧑🏻‍🎓 Educations
-- *2019.12 - 2024.01*, Ph.D. in Climate and Space Sciences and Engineering, Department of Climate and Space Sciences and Engineering (CLASP), University of Michigan, Ann Arbor, MI, USA.

-- *2018.08 - 2019.12*, Master of Engineering in Applied Climate, Department of Climate and Space Sciences and Engineering (CLASP), University of Michigan, Ann Arbor, MI, USA

-- *2014.09 - 2018.06*, Bachelor of Science in Atmospheric Sciences, College of Atmospheric Sciences, Nanjing University of Information Science & Technology (NUIST), Nanjing, Jiangsu, PRC
+Research on moist static potential vorticity and its applications to tropical systems. *2020.07*

+Supervisors: Ángel F. Adames-Corraliza, Richard B. Rood

+- Developed the moist static potential vorticity framework in the tropics.

+Research on a northern hemispheric wave train associated with fluctuations in Bermuda High during boreal summer. *2019.05 - 2021.05*

+Supervisors: Ángel F. Adames-Corraliza, Richard B. Rood

+- Investigated the processes that lead to the spatial and temporal variation of the Bermuda High during July and August using linear regression analysis.

+- Discovered a Rossby wave train over North America and eastern-north Atlantic related to the Bermuda High.

+- Explained the summer precipitation variations over the southeastern US associated with the wave train and the Bermuda High.

+Research on simulating a cold air outbreak process with and without data assimilation.
+(Dissertation for B.S.) *2017.12 - 2018.05*

+Supervisors: X. San Liang, Ying Wang

+- Utilized WRF model to simulate a cold air outbreak process in east Asia, January 2016.

+- Implemented data assimilation using ground-based observation data and compared the difference between outputs with and without data assimilation.

+- Analyzed the characteristics of that process through temperature, snowfall and isentropic potential vorticity fields calculated by WRF.

+Research on the tracking method of updrafts in Tropical Cyclones. *2016.06 - 2017.06*

+- Independently improved the SPOUT (Statistical and Programmable Objective Updraft Tracker) to adjust the simulation results of TCM4 (Tropical Cyclone Model version 4).

+- Studied the distribution, types, movement and lifespan of the updrafts in the spiral rain bands.

 # 🧑🏻‍🏫 Presentations
 - *2023.12*, Poster presentation at AGU (American Geophysical Union, The Dynamics of the Large-Scale Atmospheric Circulation in Present and Future Climates: Jet Streams, Storm Tracks, Stationary Waves, and Monsoons  session), San Francisco, CA, USA.